 The Sun Point Nature Trail in Glacier National Park is a truly underrated trail.
 It rarely makes anyone’s ‘top 10’ list, but it has non-stop views, and can be combined to see 3 spectacular waterfalls along the way.
 It’s also the perfect trail for families because you can make this hike as short as you’d like.
 The trail gives you lots of views of the beautiful Saint Mary Lake with rugged peaks surrounding it.
 Take time to stop and enjoy the views at the different overlooks along the way.
 This entire hike has so many photography opportunities.

 There’s a lot of confusion about what the ‘Sun Point Nature Trail’ is and how long it goes.
 Most will tell you begins at the Sun Point parking lot and runs past Baring Falls ending at the Sunrift Gorge parking area.
-But according to the current park service website, it’s a 0.8 mile short walk to Sun Point and back to your car.
+But according to the current park service website, it’s a 0.8-mile short walk to Sun Point and back to your car.

-However we’re going to dive into all the ways these trails interconnect so you can select the best option for you!
-The ‘hike’ to your destination of Sun Point from the Sun Point parking area is basically a 10 minute stroll with a spectacular viewing area.
+However, we’re going to dive into all the ways these trails interconnect so you can select the best option for you!
+The ‘hike’ to your destination of Sun Point from the Sun Point parking area is basically a 10-minute stroll with a spectacular viewing area.
 This is a great option for families because this parking lot has a picnic area and bathroom facilities as well.

 So if you’re looking for something short, or a place to watch the sunrise or sunset, this is a great option if you’re in the area.
-The views over Saint Mary Lake with the surrounding mountains is truly stunning.
+The views over Saint Mary Lake with the surrounding mountains are truly stunning.

 From Sun Point, you can continue along the trail leading you around Saint Mary Lake towards Baring Falls.
 The trail passes through an area that burned in a wildfire in the 2015 Reynold’s Creek Fire.
 This has left the trail much more open with great lake views.